gbif/model-material/data-mapping.md

 <p align=center><img src="./_images/locations.png" alt="locations" width="50%"/>
 <p align=center>Figure 4.
 Locations, Georeferences and GeologicalContexts in the Unified Model

-## 11. Map AgentRoles, Assertions, Citations, and Identifiers for Locations, Georeferences, and GeologicalContexts
+## 11. AgentRoles, Assertions, Citations, and Identifiers for Locations, Georeferences, and GeologicalContexts

 The 'common model' tables associated with the three `Location`-related tables can be populated at this point.
 The values for the `targetType` fields of the common model tables MUST be `LOCATION`, `GEOREFERENCE` or `GEOLOGICAL_CONTEXT`, and their `targetID`s MUST correspond to the `locationID`, `georeferenceID` or `geologicalContextID`, depending on the table they are to be directly related to.

-## 12. Map Occurrences and other Events
+## 12. Occurrences and other Events

 An `Event` is something that happens within a place during a period of time.
 The spatial scale and temporal duration may be as specific or vague as necessary, and may or may not be provided. `Event`s are hierarchical in the UM, with a parent `Event` containing all of its child `Event`s both spatially and temporally.
 A project (or any other higher organizational initiative) might be a parent-most `Event`, the spatial and temporal limits of which encompass all of the `Event`s within it.
 The next level down might consist of collecting expeditions launched as part of the parent project, for example.
 Each `Event` can likewise encompass sub-`Event`s to an arbitrary hierarchical depth, each with the same or distinct `Location` and temporal bounds as its parent (under the limitation of being contained).